 Counsel clients regarding transfers of appropriative, contract, and remediated water rights and supplies, including preparation of purchase and sale agreements and related regulatory matters.

-Managed Sacramento County and SCWA’s protests of the California WaterFix Project’s petitions for changes before the State Water Board, including preparation, presentation, and defense of expert witnesses and cross-examination of opposing party witnesses.
+Managed County of Sacramento and SCWA’s protests of the California WaterFix Project’s petitions for changes before the State Water Board, including preparation, presentation, and defense of expert witnesses and cross-examination of opposing party witnesses.

-Managed Sacramento County and SCWA’s petitions for change through a quasi-adjudicative hearing before the State Water Board’s Administrative Hearings Office, including preparation, presentation, and defense of expert witnesses and cross-examination of opposing party witness.
+Managed SCWA’s petitions for change through a quasi-adjudicative hearing before the State Water Board’s Administrative Hearings Office (AHO), including preparation, presentation, and defense of expert witnesses and cross-examination of opposing party witness.
+Secured a favorable order from the AHO approving changes to SCWA’s water rights, thereby providing almost 1,000 acre-feet of new water for municipal uses throughout a portion of Sacramento County.

-Manage the City of San Diego and San Diego County Water Authority’s Proposition 26 litigation challenging the constitutionality of the State Water Board’s water quality certification fee.
+Manage the City of San Diego and San Diego County Water Authority’s Proposition 26 litigation in Sacramento Superior Court challenging the constitutionality of the State Water Board’s water quality certification fee.

-Serve as general counsel to Glenn-Colusa Irrigation District, Byron-Bethany Irrigation District, and Grassland Basin Authority.
+Serve as general counsel to Glenn-Colusa Irrigation District and Byron-Bethany Irrigation District.

-Advise Groundwater Sustainability Agencies in the preparation of Groundwater Sustainability Plans.
+Advise GSAs in the preparation and implementation of GSPs.

 Counsel clients in the preparation of Water Code section 10910 Water Supply Assessments and Urban Water Management Plans.